 - For loans from the PWLB payable, PWLB premature repayment rates have been applied to provide the fair value under PWLB debt redemption procedures.
-An additional note to the table sets out the alternative fair value measurement applying the borrowing rates (the alternative to the above), highlighting the impact of the alternative valuation; - For non-PWLB loans payable, PWLB premature repayment rates have been have been applied to provide the fair value under PWLB debt redemption procedures; - For loans taken out at concessionary rates the value of the loan is discounted using a prevailing market rate to reflect the fair value.
-For more information see Note 26 Unusable Reserves Financial Instruments Adjustment Account; - For loans receivable prevailing benchmark market rates have been used to provide the fair value;
+An additional note to the table sets out the alternative fair value measurement applying the borrowing rates (the alternative to the above), highlighting the impact of the alternative valuation; - For non-PWLB loans payable, prevailing market rates have been have been applied to provide the fair value: - For loans taken out at concessionary rates the value of the loans are discounted using a prevailing market rate to reflect the fair value.
+For more information see Note 26 Unusable Reserves Financial Instruments Adjustment Account; - For loans receivable prevailing benchmark market rates have been used to provide the fair value; - No early repayment or impairment is recognised;

-- No early repayment or impairment is recognised; - Where an instrument has a maturity of less than 12 months the fair value is taken to be the carrying amount; - The fair value of trade and other receivables and payables is taken to be the invoiced or billed amount. - Short-term debtors and creditors are carried at cost as this is a fair approximation of their value.
+- Where an instrument has a maturity of less than 12 months the fair value is taken to be the carrying amount; - The fair value of trade and other receivables and payables is taken to be the invoiced or billed amount. - Short-term debtors and creditors are carried at cost as this is a fair approximation of their value.